ashten28/my_datascience/sentiment_analysis_animal_crossing/README.md

 Here’s our final model\!

 One of important insight that a model can provide is variable importance.
-Lets look the top 20 most important predictor (in this case word) that helps predict its a positive or negative rating.
+Lets look the top 20 most important predictor (word) that helps predict if it has positive or negative rating.

 ``` r
 final_lasso %>%